FORMiND-Lab/formind-lab/content/authors/2_jiongming_chen/_index.md

   - Students
 ---

-Yan Jiang is a recent graduate from the School of Electro-Mechanical Engineering at Xidian University and will commence Master's studies at the School of Integrated Circuits, Southeast University in Fall 2025, under the supervision of Professor Min Li.
+Chen Jiongming is a 25th batch undergraduate graduate from the Electrical and Electronic Engineering College of Wenzhou University.
+He will enter the Integrated Circuit College of Southeast University to pursue a master's degree in 2025, and his supervisor is Professor Li Min.

-My current research focuses on the following areas: **Hardware Formal Verification** and **AI4EDA**.
+My research interests include: **Large Language Models**, **Hardware Formal Verification** and **AI4EDA**.